Working Group 03 | Labour Rights

 Gender equity

-The WG03 has a specialised Task Force on Gender Equity (GE-TF) which was created to ensure that gender equity is a crosscutting theme in the work of the WBF.
-Members of the GE-TF work together to address the needs and priorities of women workers in the industry, including: employment opportunities, empowerment, health and safety, sexual harassment and gender-based violence, the gender pay gap.
+Within WG03, a dedicated Task Force on Gender Equity (GE-TF) was established to ensure that gender equity is integrated throughout the work of the WBF.
+Members of the GE-TF collaborate to address the needs and priorities of women workers in the industry, including employment opportunities, empowerment, health and safety, sexual harassment and gender-based violence, and the gender pay gap.

 Freedom of association, collective bargaining and social dialogue

-The WG works together with its members to promote and ensure freedom of association and the effective recognition of the right to collective bargaining in the banana industry.
-It further aims to promote and facilitate social dialogue and sound industrial relations as important tools to support decent work.
+WG03 collaborates with its members to promote and ensure freedom of association and the effective recognition of the right to collective bargaining within the banana industry.
+Additionally, it seeks to promote and facilitate social dialogue and sound industrial relations as essential tools to support decent work.

 Child labour prevention, protection and elimination

-While significant progress has been made to address child labour in the global banana industry, this challenge remains, particularly in the smallholder context and in light of the impacts of COVID-19.
-The WG therefore works to support governments and industry stakeholder in developing policies and implementing joint actions for the prevention, protection and elimination of child labour.
+While significant progress has been made in addressing child labor in the global banana industry, this challenge persists, particularly in smallholder contexts and in light of the impacts of COVID-19.
+Therefore, WG03 supports governments and industry stakeholders in developing policies and implementing joint actions for the prevention, protection, and elimination of child labor.

-All stakeholders in the banana industry are welcome to participate in the WBF.
-If you are interested in joining this Working Group, please contact Camila Reinhardt at [email protected]g, Victor Prada at [email protected] and/or the Secretariat at [email protected].
+All stakeholders in the banana industry are invited to participate in WG03.
+If you would like to join, please contact Victor Prada at [email protected] and/or the Secretariat at [email protected].